-Cash used in financing activities was \$36.4 million compared \$13.0 million for the same period in the prior year:
+Cash used in financing activities was \$28.0 million compared to \$36.4 million for the same period in the prior year:

-- Cash used in financing activities in the current year related to the repayment of Legacy Senior Facility, Yorkville Facility and Ewing Convertible Debentures, partial repayment of the vendor take-back note for the Hogan LTC Pharmacy Business acquisition and payments of interest and finance leases; partially offset by the net proceeds from the Offering and Private Placement, and the Credit Facilities.
+- Cash used in financing activities in the current year related to the repayment of the Operating Loan, repayments of Term Loan, repurchase of shares for cancellation and payments of interest and finance leases; partially offset by proceeds from Term Loan and transfers from restricted cash.

-- Cash used in financing activities in the prior year primarily related to payments of interest and finance leases; partially offset by the net proceeds from warrants exercised.
+- Cash used in financing activities in the prior year related to the repayment of Legacy Senior Facility, Yorkville Facility and Ewing Convertible Debentures, partial repayment of the vendor take-back note for the Hogan LTC Pharmacy Business acquisition and payments of interest and finance leases; partially offset by the net proceeds from the Offering and Private Placement, and the Credit Facilities.